HorrorTroll/Nyx/README.md

 # Nyx
-65% layout PCB with compatible many UDB position
+An 65% layout hotswap PCB, with compatible many UDB position.
+Designed in KiCAD 6.99.

+**Noted**: For KiCad library please using [this](https://github.com/HorrorTroll/Kicad_Personal_Lib)